ShadowDev01/X9/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # optional arguments:

-*  -h, --help            show this help message and exit
+*  -h                    Display this help message and exit
-*  -u, --url             single url
+*  -u                    Process a single URL
-*  -U, --urls            list of urls in file
+*  -ul                   Process URLs from a file (one per line)
-*  -p, --parameters      list of parameters in file
+*  -p                    Use parameters from a file (one per line)
-*  -v, --values          list of values in file
+*  -v                    Use values from a file (one per line)
-*  -c, --chunk           maximum number of parameters in url (type: Int64, default: 10000)
+*  -c                    Limit parameters per URL (default: 10000)
-*  --ignore              does not change the default parameters, just appends the given parameters with the given values to the end of the URL
+*  -ignore               Keep default parameters; append new ones
-*  --rep-all             Replaces all default parameter's values with the given values and appends the given parameters with the given values to the end of the URL
+*  -rep-all              Replace all default values and append new parameters
-*  --rep-alt             just replaces the default parameter values with the given values alternately
+*  -rep-alt              Replace default values alternately
-*  --suf-all             append the given values to the end of all the default parameters
+*  -suf-all              Append values to all default parameters
-*  --suf-alt             append the given values to the end of default parameters alternately
+*  -suf-alt              Append values to default parameters alternately
-*  -A                    do all --ignore, --rep-all, --rep-alt, --suf-all , --suf-alt
+*  -A                    Apply all -ignore, -rep-all, -rep-alt, -suf-all , -suf-alt
-*  -o, --output          save output in file
+*  -o
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 # Examples